 In Deut 30:19 God says, “Today I have given you the choice between life and death, between blessings and curses.
 Now I call on heaven and earth to witness the choice you make.
 Oh, that you would choose life, so that you and your descendants might live!”

-A previous article on contraception in the bible naturally leads to the question, is abortion a form of contraception?
+Previously, I wrote an article called “Contraception in the Bible”, which may lead some to ask if abortion is a form of contraception.
 What is the definition of abortion and does it match the definition of murder?

 Contraception and conception are opposites.
 Con means “together, with” and contra means “opposition to”.
 Conception has the two sexes creating together.
-Contraception prevents creation, it is not destruction.
-It is the difference between deleting a digital file and never saving it, to begin with.
+Contraception prevents creation, so it is not a form of destruction.
+It is the difference between deleting a digital file, and never saving it to begin with.
 Contraception could help eliminate the call for on-demand termination.
 Murder is sin, fornication is sin, but contraption is not a sin.
 If a married couple uses contraception the results are the same as if one of the spouses was infertile/sterile.
 No one is required to make babies since eunuchism is allowed (Matt 19:11-12).
 Contraception is never called sin in the bible.
 I have an article explaining this here.

 I think one of the major problems with this topic is that politicians are redefining medical terms.
 What is an abortion?
 It can only be murder if it takes a healthy innocent person’s life.
 So a miscarriage or an ectopic pregnancy is not an abortion of actual life, since the baby was either already dead or going to die.
 However, killing a healthy unborn child just because they aren’t wanted is murder by definition.
 This is no different from a mother killing a toddler since a baby is a living human being before and after they are born.
 A living being is alive, before and after birth, and murder is taking life.
 Again mothers whose lives are in danger because of a pregnancy gone wrong (ectopic pregnancy), would be an exception since we are preserving mom’s life.
 An ectopic pregnancy is when the zygote gets stuck in the fallopian tube rather than going down to the uterus.
 Its premature growth in the narrow tube could break and be fatal for the mother if medical attention isn’t administered immediately.
 Since the baby can’t get any nutrients without attaching to the uterus, the baby will die from malnutrition.
 In this case, since the baby was going to die anyway it is not an abortion of life but sparing of at least one of two lives in danger.
 Likewise cleaning out leftovers after a miscarriage or a stillborn, can’t be considered murder because the baby is already dead.
 These issues are not intentionally ending a child’s life unnecessarily so these circumstances cannot be equivalent to murder.